 - Find a local Doctor in your town

-Unfortunately, bile duct tumors may not cause any symptoms until they have often grown in size and spread (metastasized).
-Abdominal pain is often a late symptom and is usually located in the right upper quadrant of the belly and may be associated with an enlarged liver.
+Unfortunately, bile duct tumors may not cause any symptoms until they have grown in size and the cancer has spread (metastasized) from beyond its original location.
+Abdominal pain is often a late symptom and is usually located in the right upper quadrant of the belly and may be associated with a tender, enlarged liver.

 How is bile duct cancer diagnosed?

-History and physical examination are key to clues for the diagnosis of bile duct cancer.
-Painless jaundice may be the only initial clue.
+History and physical examination are key clues for the diagnosis of bile duct cancer.
+Painless jaundice (yellow/orange coloring of the skin) may be the only initial clue.
 The history often includes reviewing alcohol use, drug use or recent illnesses that can be associated with hepatitis, or inflammation of the liver.
 Other symptoms may be weight loss, loss of appetite, weakness, loss of energy, and easy bruising or bleeding.

-The physical examination may be used to detect tenderness in the abdomen, especially in the right upper quadrant beneath the ribs, where the liver is located.
+The physical examination may be useful in detecting tenderness in the abdomen, especially in the right upper quadrant beneath the ribs (where the liver is located).
 A quarter of patients with bile duct cancer will have an enlarged liver that can be palpated or felt on exam.
-On general exam, the patient is often jaundiced, having yellow tinged skin.
-This may be seen most easily in the white portion (sclerae) of the eyes.
+On general exam, the patient is often jaundiced, having yellow-tinged skin.
+This may be seen most easily in the white portion (sclerae) of the eyes or under the tongue.

-Jaundice is not normal and blood tests are often ordered by the health care professional.
-Testing often includes assessment of liver enzymes, bilirubin levels, complete blood count, electrolytes, BUN and creatinine, and INR/PTT (international normalized ratio/partial thromboplastin time) and PT (prothrombin time).
-Imaging may be helpful including ultrasound, CT scan, and MRI.
+Blood tests are often ordered to assess liver function.
+Liver enzymes (AST, ALT, GGT), bilirubin levels, complete blood count, electrolytes, BUN and creatinine, and INR/PTT (international normalized ratio/partial thromboplastin time) and PT (prothrombin time).

-ERCP (endoscopic retrograde cholangiopancreatography) is a specialized test used to look directly at the bile duct as it enters the duodenum.
-ERCP is performed by a gastroenterologist using a fiberoptic camera at the end of a flexible viewing tube which is passed into the opening of the bile duct into the small intestine.
+ERCP (endoscopic retrograde cholangiopancreatography) is a specialized test used to examine the bile duct as it enters the duodenum.
+ERCP is performed by a gastroenterologist using a fiberoptic camera at the end of a flexible viewing tube.
+The tube is passed through the mouth and passed through the stomach into the first part of the small intestine where the common bile duct enters from the gallbladder.
 This is used to detect diseases that affect the bile ducts including bile duct cancer, gallstones stuck in the bile duct, and abnormal narrowing of the bile duct.
 Dye can be injected to outline the bile ducts and detect obstruction.
 Biopsies or cell washings can be obtained to look for cancer cells.
 If a blockage is found, the gastroenterologist may be able to place a stent during the same procedure.

 Once the diagnosis of bile duct cancer is made, it is important to stage the cancer to help direct potential treatment.
-The three parts of TNM staging include:
+The three parts of TNM staging include the following: